What’s your disaster recovery plan (DRP) when the public cloud goes down?

 However, in the event of a disruption, those same levels of speed and agility must also be deployed for disaster recovery, responding to and resolving IT outages that can wreak havoc on clients and end users — not to mention the company’s reputation.

-When a cloud platform suffers an outage, the effects can be expansive and difficult to contain without existing proactive recovery solutions in place.
-For many organizations, outdated manual recovery strategies prove inconsistent and untenable in the face of today’s complex IT environments.
+When a cloud platform suffers an outage, the effects can be expansive and difficult to contain without existing proactive disaster recovery (DR) solutions in place.
+For many organizations, outdated manual disaster recovery (DR) strategies prove inconsistent and untenable in the face of today’s complex IT environments.
 While an organization can never eliminate all threats to its infrastructure, an automated, forward-thinking approach like cloud resiliency orchestration goes a long way toward mitigating damage, cutting unnecessary costs and reducing risk to create faster reaction time in the future.

 Cloud resiliency orchestration prevents disaster